jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 conditions, files, or configurations exist on the pfSense backend via CLI.
   - Example usage: `self.pfsense_shell("ifconfig")`

+#### Best Practices
+When writing E2E tests, it is best to follow these guidelines to prevent unexpected test failures:

+- Any configuration added by a test should be fully removed by the end of the test, this will prevent issues with other tests that expect the configuration to be a blank slate.
+Each test should be able to run repeatedly without failure, both individually and using `run_all_tests.py`.
+- For tests that utilize `pre_test_callable` or `post_test_callable` to verify the changes made are expected, it is strongly recommended you make use of constants for any values that are being set and evaluated.
+This ensures the value only needs to be updated in one place to update the context of the test, or change test values.
+- When possible, you may want to consider integrating randomized values where applicable.
+For example, if a field accepts a numeric value that must be within a set range, you may want tests to use a random value for this field to better simulate variance of client options.
+This both ensures validation constraints work, as well as point out problematic values that would otherwise be missed by a static field value.

 #### Running E2E Tests ####
 Once you have written your E2E test class, you must ensure you create the E2E test object at the end of the file you've created like so: